nicolardi/open_blog/src/blog/2-memoizing.md

 This function accept a parameter named "fn" and returns...  oh... that's strange... it returns a function!

 Things are getting a little bit cumbersome here but it's perfectly legal...  there is a function which accepts a function and returns a function.
-All what this meand is that we are "wrapping" the function you pass with another function that performs some additional steps.
+All what this means is that we are "wrapping" the function you pass with another function that performs some additional steps.

 @line2 you can you can see a variable named "cache" which is initialized with false.
 What does it means? why are they defining a cache variable?